-Minor in Computer Studies
+Minor in Computing

-The computer studies minor complements the skills the student gains in his or her major discipline by providing a study of the principles and techniques used in developing computer-related solutions to practical problems.
+The computing minor complements the skills the student gains in his or her major discipline by providing a study of the principles and techniques used in developing computer-related solutions to practical problems.

-The student who graduates with a minor in computer studies will be able to
+The student who graduates with a minor in computing will be able to

-- Incorporate relevant theory, techniques, languages, and systems in developing computer-related solutions to practical problems. - Apply appropriate knowledge, concepts, and principles to facilitate the management of change in computer technology. - Use technology to research information and provide a critical analysis of alternatives to help organizations make informed decisions. - Apply standard system practices to the planning, implementation, management, and evaluation of information systems in an organization.
+Incorporate relevant theory, techniques, languages, and systems in developing computer-related solutions to practical problems.

+- Apply appropriate knowledge, concepts, and principles to facilitate the management of change in computer technology. - Use technology to research information and provide a critical analysis of alternatives to help organizations make informed decisions. - Apply standard system practices to the planning, implementation, management, and evaluation of information systems in an organization.

-A minor in computer studies requires the completion of 15 credits of coursework chosen from any courses in computer and information science, computer information technology, computer science, computer studies, and information systems management; at least 9 credits must be earned in upper-level courses (numbered 300 or above).
+A minor in computing requires the completion of 15 credits of coursework chosen from any courses in computer and information science, computer information technology, computer science, computer studies, and information systems management; at least 9 credits must be earned in upper-level courses (numbered 300 or above).
 Courses may not duplicate those used to satisfy requirements for the major.
+Prerequisites apply for all courses.

-For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 45-47.
+For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 48-51.